EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 Named ECC curve bound to service/vserver.

 <b>sslProfile</b>
-SSL profile associated to service
+Name of the SSL profile that contains SSL settings for the service.

+<b>gslbServiceFlag</b>
+Indicates that this is a gslb service

 <b>devno</b>